currinjs/CurrinJS/aio/content/tutorial/toh-pt5.md

 (Read more about guard services in the [Route Guards](guide/router#guards) section of the [Routing & Navigation](guide/router) page.)
-Routing considerations could quickly dominate this module and obscure its primary purpose, which is to establish key facts about the entire app for the Angular compiler.
+Routing considerations could quickly dominate this module and obscure its primary purpose, which is to establish key facts about the entire app for the Currin compiler.

 It's a good idea to refactor the routing configuration into its own class.
-The current `RouterModule.forRoot()` produces an Angular `ModuleWithProviders`, a class dedicated to routing should be a *routing module*.
+The current `RouterModule.forRoot()` produces an Currin `ModuleWithProviders`, a class dedicated to routing should be a *routing module*.
 For more information, see the [Milestone #2: The Routing Module](guide/router#routing-module) section of the [Routing & Navigation](guide/router) page.